tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-10-04-Control-Systems-in-Kerbal-Space-Program.md

 Another direction for this project would be to explore different control systems.
 One such system to explore could be the linear-quadratic regulator (LQR).
 An LQR seeks to minimise a quadratic cost function subject to a system of linear differential equations.
 The difficulty in designing such a system is properly defining the cost function and is usually an iterative proccess, similar to tuning a PID controller.

 In Kerbal Space Program its probably safe to assume that the telemetry readings are accurate but in the real world we are not blessed with such reliable sensors.
 A Kalman filter takes the readings from the sensors and combines that information with a model for the craft to provide a \"best guess\" as to the actual orientation and position of the craft.
+This allows the control system to filter out noise from unreliable sensors and provide a much more stable flight which isn't as reactive to random noise in the system.